tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 * Inside the `renounceCopyrightOwnership` function we emit the `OpenSource` event like this.

-Read aloud the `Transfer` event interface defintion and description.
+Read aloud the `Transfer` event interface definition and description.

 ```Solidity
 event Transfer(uint copyright_id, address new_owner);